 My other research interests are broadly in computer systems engineering: high-performance computing, data management, and computer architecture.
 I have worked on systems that enable fast and flexible parallel programming.
-Past projects include Grappa, the high-performance partioned global address space (PGAS) runtime, Radish, a database query processor built on a parallel language compiler (and Raco query compiler), and contributions to Apache REEF, a big data application server built upon Hadoop YARN.
+Past projects include Grappa, the high-performance partioned global address space (PGAS) runtime and Radish, a database query processor built on a parallel language compiler (and Raco query compiler).

 Fall 2018: In addition to Computer Organization, I am teaching a redesigned version of CS2 Data Structures as part of the Learning Collaboratory, which seeks to improve large lecture courses using evidence-based teaching.

 In Spring 2018, I taught a new Topics II course in Spring 2018 on using FPGAs to build Application-specific accelerators.
 You can visit the course webpage for access to labs, tutorials, and resources.

 ICRU Fellow Yitong (Jason) Li presented a poster on our work on accessible tools for teaching digital logic.